-In this roundup of Best New Restaurants in Vancouver 2021, I share with you my recommendations on which new restaurants to try.
+In this roundup of Best New Restaurants in Vancouver 2022, I share with you my recommendations on which new restaurants that have opened up in 2021/2022 that you need to try.

 You’ll find new ventures by seasoned chefs, new restauranteurs and amazing second locations of existing Vancouver restaurants.

 I curated this list based on my own opinion, experiences and knowledge of how well the restaurant is doing in the local scene.